2026 Georgia Student Programming Competition Results

 There is a practice competition set up that students can use to test out the platform at any time before the event.
 This is not required but highly recommended for students to familiarize themselves with the platform prior to the event and ensure everything is working properly.
 Anyone may access the practice competition at HackerRank to try out the competition process.

-If you have any questions, please email Mike Afdahl.
+If you have any questions, please email Bucky Bush.